Seattle

 Renewable Energy Goal

-Seattle aims to continue to use renewable electricity to power 100% of city facilities.
+The city of Seattle set a goal to continue to use 100% renewable energy to power city operations.

 Fleet Policies and Composition